silventesa/Power-BI/README.md

 ### Dataset

 This dataset belongs to the (fictitious) **Food On The Go** company, an online meal ordering service.

 The data included information about the orderings made by costumers during the months of April and May 2017.

 The dataset contains 7 csv files upon which a series of data relationships (view [this document](https://github.com/silventesa/accenture_usecase/blob/master/fotg_powerBI.pdf) for more details) were settled.
+The folder contains two versions, the original one (raw, provided by Accenture) and the modified one (cleaned, with which the report was performed).

 ## Team assets